GS_PhantomCam

 Cam Core

-The Cam Core is the per-frame driver that makes the real O3DE camera match the dominant phantom.
-It lives on the main camera entity, which must be a child entity of the Cam Manager entity inside the manager’s prefab so it spawns and despawns with the camera system.
+The Cam Core is the per-frame driver that makes the real O3DE camera match the dominant phantom for its channel.
+It lives on the main camera entity, which must be a child entity of the Cam Manager entity (or of a rig-prefab root in Tier 3) so it spawns and despawns with the camera system.

 Every frame, when locked to a phantom, the Cam Core parents the main camera to that phantom entity and reads its position, rotation, and FOV directly.
 During a blend transition: